microsoft/rushjs.io-website/pages/configs/npmrc.md

 Regular Rush operations perform the following lookup:

-1. To support unusual situations, NPM config environment variables take precedence over any **.npmrc** settings.
+1. To support unusual situations, npm config environment variables take precedence over any **.npmrc** settings.
    The environment variable name is prefixed by `npm_config_`.
 For example, setting the `npm_config_registry` variable will override the `registry` setting in **.npmrc**.
-Nonstandard name patterns like `npm_config_@example:registry` are also accepted by NPM's design.
+Nonstandard name patterns like `npm_config_@example:registry` are also accepted by npm's design.
 2. Typically settings come from a temporary **.npmrc** file that Rush copies into the working directory for the operation.
 The file is copied from **common/config/rush/.npmrc**, but omitting any lines that reference undefined environment variables (as explained above).
 For most operations, the working directory